Learn more about the teams and committees that contribute to the work within QARC.

 Her current research interests include the neurobiology of language and language recovery, the dose of aphasia rehabilitation, the use of neuromodulation techniques to support language recovery.
 Sonia’s research includes people with all types of aphasia and currently focuses on language difficulties after stroke, epilepsy, and brain tumours.
 Sonia is currently leading the neurobiological predictors project within QARC.

-Marie is a post-doctoral research fellow and certified practicing speech pathologist from Canada.
+Marie is a research development advisor and speech-language pathologist from Canada.
 Her research interests include novel word learning across the lifespan and post-stroke aphasia rehabilitation.
-To date, Marie's research has focused on examiningthe acute effects of exercise, the influence of white noise and dopamine modulation (using Levodopa) on new word learning in healthy adults using neuroimaging.
-Currently, Marie is a post-doctoral research fellow on a NHMRC funded study examining current speech pathology clinical practices in post-stroke aphasia rehabilitation and evaluating the implementation of the Comprehensive High-dose Aphasia Treatment (CHAT) program.
+To date, Marie's research has focused on examining the acute effects of exercise and the influence of white noise and dopamine modulation (using Levodopa) on new word learning in healthy adults using neuroimaging.
+Marie's research has also focused on evaluating the implementation of the Comprehensive High-dose Aphasia Treatment (CHAT) program and the use of animal-assisted services to enhance outcomes of people with aphasia and their family members.
+As a research development advisor in Canada, Marie plays a strategic and supportive role in helping researchers secure funding, build collaborations and enhance the impact of their research.

 Zheng is a Postdoctoral Research Fellow at QARC, School of Health and Rehabilitation Sciences, The University of Queensland.
 He previously worked in the United Kingdom as Research Coordinator and supported family social events at a charity for people with hearing loss.
 His PhD research investigated family-centred care in healthcare services for families of young children with hearing loss and diverse language and cultural backgrounds.
 Within the QARC team, Zheng conducts research on care and experiences of people living with aphasia and people living with dementia.
 He aims to support individuals and families navigating healthcare services, particularly culturally diverse communities, through evidence-based qualitative research and resource development.